pasangchoteen/Customer-Segmentation-Analysis-for-E-commerce-Platform/README.md

 - **Python**: For data scraping, cleaning, and analysis
 - **Visual Studio Code**: For exploratory data analysis and visualization
 - **Libraries**:
-  -pandas: For data manipulation and analysis.
+  1.   pandas: For data manipulation and analysis.
-  -numpy: For numerical operations and handling arrays.
+  2.   numpy: For numerical operations and handling arrays.
-  -matplotlib: For creating static, interactive, and animated visualizations.
+  3.   matplotlib: For creating static, interactive, and animated visualizations.
-  -seaborn: For enhanced statistical data visualization.
+  4.   seaborn: For enhanced statistical data visualization.
-  -sklearn: For machine learning and predictive modeling.
+  5.   sklearn: For machine learning and predictive modeling.

 ## Data Cleaning/Processing
 The dataset has been cleaned and is ready for analysis.
 Key preprocessing steps include: